VisualComputing/showcase/content/docs/exercises/Depth Perception.md

 ## Parallax effect
+>**Prompt:** Take advantage of monocular cues to implement a 2D sketch to trick the eye into perceiving a 3D scene.
+>

 Here we have the parallax effect, tricking our eye into perceiving depth between objects in a 2-D plane.